yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 `hjkl` keys on the keyboard to the movement of cursor.
 Each key stands for **LEFT**, **DOWN**, **UP**, **RIGHT** respectively.

-**Vim**'s way is for efficiency and I love it.
+**Vim**'s way is for efficiency.
+You will love it once get used to.
 But it's a bad mapping from a design perspective.
 It's one of the reasons why people feel frustrated when they try to use **Vim**

-Conversely, most traditional FPS games have `wasd` mapping for the player character's movement.
+Conversely, most  games have `wasd` mapping for the player character's movement.
 It's very natural because the way of keys arranged exactly stands for the direction of the movement.

+> `wasd` naturally mapped to the movement of a *character*.
+> `hjkl` **NOT** naturally mapped to the movement of *cursor*.

 **Mapping** alleviates the complexity of controls.
 But by only great mapping can't do much.
 The more complex the device is, the more harder we control.
 We